YSON document

 A YSON document is a Cypress node of the document type designed to store random YSON structures.

-• The document behaves as a whole in terms of Cypress-specific features: locks, owners, the revision, creation_time, modification_time, expiration_time, and other attributes.
+The document behaves as a whole in terms of Cypress-specific features: locks, owners, the revision, creation_time, modification_time, expiration_time attributes, and other features.

 You can work with documents using standard commands: get, list, exists, set, and remove, just like with other objects in Cypress.